Longs Drugs

-Longs Drugs is an American chain owned by parent company CVS Health with approximately 70 drugstores throughout the state of Hawaii and formerly in the Continental US.
+Longs Drugs (or just Longs) is an American chain owned by parent company CVS Health with approximately 70 drugstores throughout the state of Hawaii and formerly in the Continental US.

-Before being acquired by parent company CVS Health in 2008, it was a chain of over 500 stores, located primarily on the West Coast of the United States.
+Before being acquired by CVS Health in late 2008, it was a chain of over 500 stores, located primarily on the West Coast of the United States.
 Besides Hawaii, it had stores located in California, Nevada, Arizona, Alaska, Colorado, Oregon, Utah and Washington, and was headquartered in Walnut Creek, California.
+As of 2026, it has more than 50 stores, all located in Hawaii.